 Did you know the new partnership rules may impact your share of partnership taxes and penalties upon an IRS audit?
 They may also impact you if you are no longer a partner in future years or have not been a partner in the year of the audit adjustment.
-The new rules are effective for 2018 (tax years that begin after December 31, 2017), although the AICPA requested the rules be delayed to 2019.
+The new rules are effective for 2018 and future years (tax years that begin after Dec 31, 2017).

 - Do you qualify to elect out of the new rules?

 - Have you reviewed your partnership agreement with your attorney to align with the new rules?